nid666/ProjectSchmooze/README.md

 - [ ] Setup api to allow automatic booking once a vote is finalized
 - [ ] check if a restaunt is avaliable at a given time
 - [ ] Better data capturing for logged in users
+- [ ] Send forgotten password info in an email to user
+- [ ] Add reset password screen